Create and grant access to team repositories

 - Locate the Users section of the page for a current list of users with access.

 - Enter a user's name or email address in the text box.

 - Select a permission from the dropdown box.

 - Click Add.

-If the team member doesn't have a Bitbucket account, the user will be emailed an invitation to join Bitbucket.
-Once the person creates an account, Bitbucket adds the account to the repository with the access you chose when you created the invitation.
+If the team member doesn't have a Bitbucket account or is not already associated with your team or the repository, the user will be emailed an invitation.
+Once the person creates an account or accepts the invitation to be added to the repository, Bitbucket adds the account to the repository with the access you chose when you created the invitation.

 If your team is on the Free plan, you have a team limit of 5 users.
 If the number of users with access to your team's repositories goes over 5 users, access becomes read-only for all your private repositories.
 The repository admins still have write access to each repository, and administrators can still administer each repository.

 To restore access, remove excess users from the repository or upgrade your plan.
 For more information, see Plans and billing.